Tyler Texas Online The RailYard at Tyler, a proposed downtown development in Tyler, Texas

 The RailYard at Tyler

 Today, Tyler is served by one railroad, the Union Pacific, whose east-west trackage is active daily.
 The old Missouri-Pacific north-south route running from Troup to Mineola is only partially in use.
 The "diamond" crossing of these two railroads was at Tower 183 at the depot.
-A map of the intersection of these two railroads in downtown Tyler is shown below.
+A map of the intersection of these two railroads in downtown Tyler is shown below on this page.

 Topo Map of the Railroads in Downtown Tyler - circa 1966